davidrmiller/neural2d/README.md

 The elements of the convolution matrix are stored as connection weights to the source neurons.
 Connection weights on convolution layers are not updated by the back propagation algorithm, so they remain constant for the life of the net.

-The results are undefined if a layer is defined as both a convolution layer and a regular layer.

 For illustrations of various convolution kernels, see [this Wikipedia article](http://en.wikipedia.org/wiki/Kernel_%28image_processing%29)